-I had decided that I would start my hike with Haystack Mountain first before heading up McKenzie, to start with the closest and lowest summit.
+I had decided that I would start my hike with Haystack Mountain first before heading up McKenzie, to start with the closest and smallest summit.
 The trail to the top of Haystack Mountain is 5 kilometres (3.3 miles – one way) and it seemed like a realistic first goal despite my sore legs.

 Luckily for me the hike started off easy.
 For more than three kilometres, the trail winds through the forest, with slight ups and downs.
 The forest was quiet and very pretty with its fall colours.
 The trail seemed a bit narrower and wilder to me than the St. Regis and Ampersand mountain trails.

 The trail eventually descends to join Ray Brook and runs alongside it for a few yards.
 I really liked this section.
 The sound of the small waterfalls of the brook accompanied each of my steps on the trail and it made everything feel so peaceful.

 Along the creek is the junction of the Haystack Mountain trail (which continues along Ray Brook) and that to McKenzie Mountain (which goes straight into the forest).
 After another few metres of following the creek, the trail eventually took me across it.
 And that is where the real climb began.

 This aggressive climb offers little respite, and it was made a bit more difficult by all the fallen leaves covering the rocks and roots.
 And I admit that this is where the fatigue of my legs began to be felt.
 I had to take several breaks to catch my breath and rest.